scottglazer/public-htpc/README.md

 *NOTE: Any file beginning with a period is invisible by default in Linux.
 To view the files in Debian, access the folder via the file manager and hit CTRL + H to toggle hidden files.
 Other Linux distros may differ, but should have similar options.*

 Update the .env file with your personal information to be pulled into the docker-compose when it runs.
 At this point, you may only have enough to fill out the PUID, PGID, EMAIL and (if you're using it) MULLVAD_ID.
 Save the file now.
-You'll return to it for step 11 if you intend to set up Doplarr.
+You'll return to it later on during app setup if you intend to set up Doplarr.

 2. You will need to configure MergerFS.
 The vars file gives brief instructions in the comments, which I'll repeat here: